szenti/amavis-macro-plugin/README.md

-# amavis-mom-detector
+# amavis-macro-plugin
-Malicious Office Macro detector AV plugin for Amavis
+An Amavis AV plugin for detecting Malicious Office Macros in e-mails.

 ## Prerequisites
 * python 2.7